shapemi/shapemi.github.io/shapemi2024/program.md

+---
+layout: default
+title: Whatever
+nav_exclude: true  # if you want it hidden from nav
+---

 We will post the program when the definite timeslots are available.<br> We confirm that the workshop is on day one: [MICCAI workshops](https://conferences.miccai.org/2024/en/workshops.asp).